drteresavasquez/gitsub-professors/instructions.md

 ### Teamwork

-Create a Project board for your site and make the columns for 'Backlog', 'Todo', 'In Progress', 'Code Review' (optional), 'done'.
+Create a Project board for your site and make the columns for 'Backlog', 'Todo', 'Doing', 'Code Review', 'Done'.
 Create notes for different units of work, make the notes into issues, and assign it to the team members doing to work.
 When you are assigned to an issue, make sure that you are moving it over to the right column on the board.

+### Planning
+Your team **MUST** use github projects to track tickets and progress on tickets.
+We expect to see detailed wireframes for all different views in your project.
+These wireframes should be included in the appropriate ticket.

 ### Git
 Your team is going to learn how to use git to enable good teamwork when building a software product.